GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ![bg right h:680px](images/2021-11-04-01-42-14.png)

 ---
-- Let's delete the second Group (the second pet that was displayed as fixed) in the component that makes up the List of pets, since it is not needed!
+- Delete the second Group (displays static second pet) in the component that makes up the List of pets, since it is not needed.

 ![w:610px](images/2021-11-04-01-44-45.png) ![w:460px](images/2021-11-04-01-45-12.png)